sgsokol/influx/influx_si/doc/install.rst

 depending on what context you want to treat: stationary or instationary labeling.

-These commands show all available options with a brief description.
 For more detailed documentation read :doc:`User's manual <manual>`.